-California State University, Dominguez Hills alumna Bree Nguyen (Class of ’12) had a childhood wish to someday work in Hollywood’s film industry.
+California State University, Dominguez Hills alumna Bree Nguyen (Class of ’12, B.S., business administration, finance) had a childhood wish to someday work in Hollywood’s film industry.

 Today, Nguyen’s wish has come true, although in an unexpected way.
 As a strategic partnerships manager for public figure partnerships at Facebook she works daily with actors, as well as singers and other famous individuals.
 On Wednesday, Nov.
 20, Nguyen will return to campus for the CSU Dominguez Hills inaugural Professor for a Day, which welcomes back successful alumni to campus.